 Setting the agenda and forgetting history.

-This event takes place in the British Library Theatre.
+This event takes place in the Eliot Room, British Library Knowledge Centre

 The Eroica Symphony is one of Beethoven’s most celebrated works.
 But how was it received in Vienna when it was first performed?
 Did he have a rival?
 A talk by David Wyn Jones.

 This event accompanies the exhibition Beethoven: Idealist.
 Innovator.
 Icon.

 David Wyn Jones is Emeritus Professor of Music at Cardiff University and an acknowledged authority on music and musical life in Vienna.
 His publications include biographies of Haydn and Beethoven and a study of musical life in the city in three epochs, Music in Vienna, 1700, 1800, 1900.
 He acted as the external Advisor for the Beethoven exhibition in the British Library.

 Please arrive no later than 15 minutes before the start time of this event.
 We are committed to the safety of our event bookers.
 Find out how we are welcoming you to the Library safely.

 The British Library is a charity.
 Your support helps us open up a world of knowledge and inspiration for everyone.
 Donate today.

 The British Library